20 Antioxidant-Rich Fruits and Vegetables You Should Be Eating

 This tiny powerhouse is rich in beta-carotene, an antioxidant that protects against lung cancer and helps maintain healthy skin, hair, nails, gums, glands, bones, and teeth.
 Alfalfa sprouts are also a good source of vitamin E, which may help prevent heart attacks, stokes, and lower the risk of death from bladder cancer.

 Broccoli is full of cancer-fighting antioxidants.
-One study found men who ate 5 servings or more per week of cruciferous veggies like broccoli were half as likely to develop bladder cancers over a 10-year period as men who rarely ate them.
+A 2018 study in Molecular Nutrition & Food Research found men who ate 5 servings or more per week of cruciferous veggies like broccoli were half as likely to develop bladder cancers over a 10-year period as men who rarely ate them.